ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 | size | size in bytes (if known in advance) |
 | stamp | the last write time stamp in epoch ticks |

-(*) The file name can optionally include a `/` separated relative path (none of the path segments are allowed to be `.` nor `..`)
+(*) The file name can optionally include a `/` separated _relative_ path.
+None of the path segments are allowed to be `.` nor `..`.

 The metadata can have any additional fields you want.
-Note that these all will be included in the "additional data" that is chained through the encrypted blocks, supporting a form of non-repudiation.
+Note that these all will be included in the "additional data" that is chained through the encrypted blocks; this mechanism acts as a form of non-repudiation.

 #### Binary encoding of the metadata block